Structured finance

-Structured finance is a sector of finance — specifically financial law — that manages leverage and risk.
-Strategies may involve legal and corporate restructuring, off balance sheet accounting, or the use of financial instruments.
+Structured finance is a sector of finance and financial law concerned with managing leverage and risk.
+Strategies may involve off-balance-sheet accounting or the use of financial instruments to manage credit risk and facilitate capital flows.

 Securitization provides $15.6 trillion in financing and funded more than 50% of U.S. household debt in 2021.
 Through securitization and structured finance, more families, individuals, and businesses have access to essential credit, seamlessly and at a lower price.

 With more than 370 member institutions, the Structured Finance Association (SFA) is the leading trade association for the structured finance industry.
 SFA’s purpose is to help its members and public policymakers grow credit availability and the real economy in a responsible manner.

 ISDA conducted market surveys of its Primary Membership to provide a summary of the notional amount outstanding of interest rate, credit, and equity derivatives, until 2010.
 The ISDA Margin Survey is also conducted annually to examine the state of collateral use and management among derivatives dealers and end-users.
 End-User Surveys are also conducted to collect information on usage of privately negotiated derivatives.